rrc-f2024-jarpel/COMP-1327-assignment1/README.md

 -Allows you to make test versions while still having a functioning version up for use -If a major error should occur you can see what version this error popped up and if neccesary you can roll back to a previous version

+# Purpose of the following Git Commands
+- 'git init':
+    Initializes GIT in the current directory, turning it into a repository so it can interact with websites like github

+- 'git status':
+    Displays the status of the files in the repository.
+Whether they are being tracked, and if the local repository is up to date

+- 'git add':
+    Adds untracked files to the repository

+- 'git commit':
+    Adds tracked files to a commit, this allows to to push them in a bunch to the current branch, along with a message

+- 'git push':
+    pushes whatever has been commited to the current branch so others can access these changes

+- 'git pull':
+    pulls from the main repository to update the local repository of anychanges

+- 'git log':
+    dispalys a history of all the commits for the current repository

+- 'git branch':
+    Used to create new branches, list the branches availible in the repository, or delete branches

+- 'git merge':
+    Merges two branches together, this may cause conflicts and these will need to be resolved.
+Often a git pull aleviates many merge conflicts

+- 'git checkout':
+    Changes the current branch to the one specified